miscdec/flutter_engine/README.en.md

      nodejs.dir=<nodejs sdk directory>
      ```

-2. You need to copy the file `libflutter.so` to `shell/platform/ohos/flutter_embedding/libs/arm64-v8a/`
+2. You need to copy file to `shell/platform/ohos/flutter_embedding/flutter/libs/arm64-v8a/`
+   1. debug/release，copy `libflutter.so`
+   2. profile，copy `libflutter.so` and `libvmservice_snapshot.so`

 3. In the shell/platform/ohos/flutter_embedding directory, execute